300+ Spanish Slang Words from Around the World

 How to Practice Spanish Slang

-The best way to pick up slang is through listening to native speakers and how they use slang themselves.
+The best way to pick up slang is by listening to native speakers and how they use slang themselves.

 I also recommend downloading a language exchange app.
 You can make friends with Spanish speakers from the specific country you want, allowing you to easily and quickly learn that country’s slang.